yairgil/Docker-Provider/README.md

 ## For adding new tests

-1. Add the test file with your test code under `core` directory
+1. Add the test python file with your test code under `core` directory
 2. Build the docker image, prefer to use ACR & MCR
   ```
    cd ~/Docker-Provider/test/e2e/src # based on your repo path